 Newfoundland, Ontario, Saskatchewan and British Columbia have proceeded to develop remote community sites, generally sharing the capital costs with the Federal Government.
-In the NWT, some preliminary studies of Keewatin and Hay River area an white a solution of a second state potential have uncovered encouraging results.
+In the NWT, some preliminary studies of Keewatin and Hay River area potential have uncovered encouraging results.

 The NWT Science Advisory Board has undertaken a survey of the community-scale hydro generation possibilities within the NWT to identify the most promising sites.
-This study is expected to commence early in 1982.
+This study is expected to commence early in 1932.